 These data are shared on a weekly basis with the Bengaluru municipal corporation, the Bruhat Bengaluru Mahanagara Palike (BBMP) and shared on social media to provide warning of disease spread to relevant authorities.

-For WWS to be adopted into the routine monitoring systems of public health programs, another critical element is the development of reliable and cost effective kits, specifically for environmental surveillance.
-The APSI team would be involved in handholding the technology as well as product development stages with industry and clinical partners for POC and validation.
-Finally, WWS needs to be seen from the lens of long-term surveillance where local administrations implement data-driven surveillance which in turn helps in understanding pathogen evolution and behaviour over time and the impact of anthropomorphic measures for implementation at the policy level.
+Finally, wastewater surveillance needs to be seen from the lens of long-term surveillance where local administrations implement data-driven surveillance which in turn helps in understanding pathogen evolution and behaviour over time and the impact of anthropomorphic measures for implementation at the policy level.
+Through our various outreach events we raise awareness of the key role of wastewater surveillance in detection of pathogens of public health concern among key stakeholders of the health care sector including the public, medical/health care administrators and policy makers.
 The infographic on the left visualizes the routine monitoring processes that need to be in place for such a proactive system to be in place.
 In the future, these powerful tools will be invaluable for localized disease management and prevention of epidemics and pandemics.

 Infographic Design: Superheroes against Superbugs and Rupsy Khurana